SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Supports logic for AND ANY, NOT ANY, or NOT ALL

 1. AND ANY = Activates the entry only if the primary key and Any one of the optional filter keys are in scanned context.
+2. ANY ALL = Activates the entry only if the primary key and ALL of the optional filter keys are present.
-2. NOT ANY = Activates the entry only if the primary key and None of the optional filter keys are in scanned context.
+3. NOT ANY = Activates the entry only if the primary key and None of the optional filter keys are in scanned context.
-3. NOT ALL = Prevents activation of the entry despite primary key trigger, if all of the optional filters are in scanned context.
+4. NOT ALL = Prevents activation of the entry despite primary key trigger, if all of the optional filters are in scanned context.

 #### Probability